ibm-cloud-docs/power-iaas/manual-PER-mig.md

 All the IBM {{site.data.keyword.powerSys_notm}} data centers are PER-enabled, except `CHE01` and `MON01`.

-If you have manually configured the network configurations in your workspace without customizations through a support ticket, you can use self-service automation to complete your PER migration.
+If you manually configure the network configurations in your workspace without customizations through a support ticket, you can use self-service automation to complete your PER migration.